What is the difference between YMCA Camp Greenknoll and Summer Club?

 How do swim lessons work?

-Each Monday children are tested and placed in the appropriate swim group.
+Each Monday children are tested and placed in the appropriate swim LEVEL.
 During the week children are taught appropriately.
-At the end of the week children are retested, some children may remain in their group and some may up move up to the next group.
+At the end of the week children are retested, some children may remain in their level and some may up move up to the next level.

 How many times does my child swim?